Charanpur

 Charanpur is a village in the Paschim Bardhaman district of West Bengal, India, about 9 km from the industrial town of Asansol.
+The village is notable for being featured in the Indian film Swades.

 Geography

 Location

 Charanpur is classified as an Out Growth (OG) Urban Unit.
 It has an area of 2.63 km2.

 In 2001 the population was 3,301, of which 1,688 were male and 1,613 female.

 For postal delivery, Charanpur is a sub-office of the Jamuria Taluk.

 For other administrative purposes, it is within the Barabani community development block.